Call Us

 How to talk to a friend about depression

 If your loved one has never experienced depression, it’s entirely possible that they won’t understand what you’re going through, and why you just can’t stop feeling sad.
-They might feel like it’s their responsibility to try and ‘fix’ you and try to suggest things that will ‘cure’ your depression
+They might feel like it’s their responsibility to try and ‘fix’ you, and try to suggest things that will ‘cure’ your depression.

 Other people may become upset.
-They may be worried about you and could even blame themselves for not recognising your depression
+They may be worried about you and could even blame themselves for not recognising your depression.

-Some people may simply not know how to respond to the news, having never experienced a situation like this before, and therefore, they may try to change the subject and avoid talking about things
+Some people may simply not know how to respond to the news, having never experienced a situation like this before, and therefore, they may try to change the subject and avoid talking about things.

 It may turn out that the person you confide in has personal experience of depression, as 19% of adults have been diagnosed with depression at some point in their lives.
-They may also know someone else knows someone who struggles with low mood or another mental health condition.
-They may therefore be able to empathise with you, or offer words of advice and wisdom that can help you on your recovery journey
+They may also know someone else who struggles with low mood or another mental health condition.
+They may therefore be able to empathise with you, or offer words of advice and wisdom that can help you on your recovery journey.

 How to tell someone I’m depressed